Kendal

 Named the ‘flying machine’ it travelled at an average of six miles an hour, and the fare was three pounds.

-The King’s Arms was its starting point and destination in Kendal, an old posting inn that took over the role from the White Lion.
+The King’s Arms was its starting point and destination in Kendal, an old posting inn that took over the role of the White Lion.

 The town stands by the side of the River Kent, which takes its water from nearby Kentmere, Longsleddale and Shap.